Ireland–Mexico relations: History

+Commemorative monument placed at the Center of Connemara in Clifden, Ireland.
+It states: " Presented by the people of Mexico to honour and commemorate John Reilly and his heroic role in Mexican history."

 During the Spanish colonization of Mexico, several Spanish Viceroys were of Irish descent, including Juan O'Donojú, who was the last Spanish Viceroy.
-During the Mexican–American War (1846–1848), many Irish-American immigrants abandoned their posts to join Mexican forces due to their solidarity through shared discrimination, and persecution of their Catholic faith by protestant Americans.
-One of the most popular Irish battalions during the war was that of the St. Patrick's Battalion, which fought for the Mexican side during both the Battle of Buena Vista and Battle of Churubusco in 1847, among others.
+During the Mexican–American War (1846–1848), many Irish-American immigrants abandoned their posts to join Mexican forces due to their solidarity through shared discrimination, and persecution of their Catholic faith by Protestant Americans.
+One of the most popular Irish battalions during the war was that of the Saint Patrick's Battalion, which fought for the Mexican side during both the Battle of Buena Vista and Battle of Churubusco in 1847, among others.
+Following the events of the war, a commemorative plaque was placed at the San Jacinto Plaza in Mexico City in honor of Saint Patrick's Battalion.

 On 10 January 1974, both nations established diplomatic relations.
 At first, Mexico was accredited to Ireland from its embassy in London, and Ireland was accredited to Mexico from its embassy in Washington, D.C.
 In 1990, both nations agreed to open resident diplomatic missions and, in June 1991, Mexico opened its embassy on Raglan Road, Dublin; Ireland followed suit, opening its embassy in Mexico City in September 1999.

 In January 1994, Taoiseach Albert Reynolds paid a visit to Mexico, becoming the first Irish head-of-State to do so.
 In 1999, Irish President Mary McAleese also paid a visit to Mexico.
 In November 2002, Mexican President Vicente Fox paid an official visit to Ireland, becoming the first Mexican leader to do so.
 There would be several high-level visits between leaders and representatives of both nations.
 In 2013, President Michael D. Higgins paid a visit to Mexico where he met with President Enrique Peña Nieto.

 In October 2022, Mexican Foreign Undersecretary Carmen Moreno Toscano paid a visit to Ireland to attend the VIII political consultation reunion between both nations.
 During the reunion, both nations agreed on deepening bilateral collaboration on issues such as health, trade and investment promotion, diaspora and international migration.
-In January 2024, Tánaiste Micheál Martin paid a visit to Mexico and visited the new premises of the Irish Embassy in Mexico City and inaugurated Ireland’s new Office for Central America which is housed in the embassy.
+In January 2024, Tánaiste Micheál Martin paid a visit to Mexico and visited the new premises of the Irish Embassy in Mexico City and inaugurated Ireland's new Office for Central America which is housed in the embassy.